philippvaeth/PROVAL/README.md

 4. Run semantics.py for the classification results (Table 4.2)
 5. Run clustering.py for the clustering results (Figure 4.1)
 6. Run eigenspectrum_plot for the information theory results (Figure 4.2)

+# Extension to other embedding algorithms
+1. Load pretrained model
+2. Add function to embedding_utils.py, which takes the train and test sequences as lists of Bio sequences (see read_fasta() in utils.py) and returns the vectors in a dictionary of the form id(String):vector(NumPy array)
+3. Add approach to embedding list (embeddings.py, line 17)
+4. Add embedding function call to the if/elif statements in the simiar form
+5. Run embeddings.py and the respective comparison scripts